 But when they become weak or short, it can compromise your body's ability to perform.
 As you age, sit for long periods of time or train without recovering properly, the hip flexors begin to tighten.
-As they tighten, they can pull the front of the pelvis down, creating what is called an anterior pelvic tilt.
-This tilt puts pressure on your lower back, leaving it in a compromised and weakened position.

 - Start by slowly breathing in and out through the nose.
 Keep the breath flowing through the whole stretch.

 - Stay in each pose for up to a minute.

 - Perform the poses in this order, as each builds on the next

 - Once you feel a stretch, stop.
 Don’t try to force yourself deeper into the pose as you will end up over-stretching and hurting yourself.

 Reclined Knee to Chest on Block1 of 9